Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 simply divide aquatic terrain into two categories: flowing water (such as streams and rivers) and nonflowing water (such as lakes and oceans).

+### Flowing Water
-**Flowing Water:** Large, placid rivers move at only a few miles per hour, so they function as still water for most purposes.
+Large, placid rivers move at only a few miles per hour, so they function as still water for most purposes.
 But some rivers and streams are swifter; anything floating in them moves downstream at a speed of 10 to 40 feet per round.
 The fastest rapids send swimmers